Approximate: divide CC by 15 (varies by engine type)

 Some jurisdictions price motor insurance by displacement bracket while quoting performance in hp.
 Knowing both figures predicts which premium tier you fall into.

-There is no exact formula — power depends on engine design, fuel, induction, and tuning.
-A common rough estimate for naturally aspirated petrol road engines is hp ≈ cc / 15.
-Turbocharged engines run closer to cc / 8 to cc / 12.
-Diesels are typically cc / 17 to cc / 20.
+There is no exact formula - it depends on engine design.
+A rough estimate for naturally aspirated engines is cc / 15.

-CC stands for cubic centimeters — the total swept volume of all cylinders in an engine.
-It describes how much air-fuel mixture the engine moves per full crankshaft cycle.
-Engineers also call this engine displacement.
+CC stands for cubic centimeters - the total volume of all cylinders in an engine (engine displacement).